 - For anyone who might feel self conscious walking outside with other people around, wake up early and go before everyone else is out and about.

 - Two words: House laps.
 Start small.
 Set a timer, maybe once per hour, do one lap.
-When that feels easy we can bump it up to more laps or more often.
+When that feels easy, you can bump it up to more laps or more often.

 - Music helps tremendously!
 Find music that makes you want to move.
 I use my Amazon Echo when I clean or cook to play my favorite energetic music.
 It instantly adds movement to my day.

-Using a Fitbit to Break a Sedentary Lifestyle
+Using a Fitbit to Add Activity and Break a Sedentary Lifestyle

 Fitbits are activity trackers that help you get an idea for how many steps you use each day.
 In addition to measuring your steps, they have tools built right in that help motivate you and remind you to be active.